-UFCW 8-Golden State does so much for members — negotiating good wages and strong benefits, defending rights on the job, providing opportunities for free college education, and more — new members often ask: “What does the Union expect from members in return?”
+UFCW 8-Golden State does so much for members — negotiating good wages and strong benefits, defending rights on the job, and more — new members often ask: “What does the Union expect from members in return?”

 UFCW 8-Golden State serves the members best when leaders and members work together to reach our goals.
 Here are some ways to embrace solidarity: Stay positive: We are all at our best when we take a positive attitude toward our jobs and each other.
 When you have ideas on how things can improve, bring them to your Steward or District Union Representative.

 STAY POSITIVE: UFCW 8-Golden State has an awardwinning communications program featuring a wide variety of ways for members to stay informed about news, issues and personalities a”ecting their Union and working lives: the Voice of Action magazine, Voice of Action Extra news bulletins, emails, phone calls, text alerts, postcards, postings on Facebook, Twitter and ufcw8.org.